-- Not every enquiry to FaCC will result in a referral.
-To make a referral to FaCC the following criteria must be met: - o There is a child or young person (unborn to under 18 years). - The family has multiple and/or complex needs. - The family would benefit from access to intensive and specialist support services. - Without support the child, young person and family are at risk of entering or re-entering the statutory child protection system. - The child is not currently in need of protection. - Referrals must meet the referral criteria, be enacted electronically, contain key contact information and relevant information about the family's particular circumstances and needs. - Professionals and organisations who work with children, young people and families must be able to use the service to access information, advice and support that will assist them in their work with families experiencing vulnerability.
-If necessary, these professionals can refer families to the service and the service will make contact with the family.
+- Examples of issues include, but are not limited to family violence, parenting challenges, mental health, substance misuse, learning difficulties, housing instability and financial stress. - Referrals must meet the referral criteria, be enacted electronically, and contain key contact information and relevant information about the family's particular circumstances and needs. - Professionals and organisations who work with children, young people and families must be able to use the service to access information, advice and support that will assist them in their work with families experiencing vulnerability.
+If necessary, these professionals can refer families to the service and the service will contact the family.
 Referrals must meet the referral criteria and the online referral from will need to be completed to enact a referral for support.
-These professionals and organisations will only be able to refer families with consent. - Support services who receive referrals for urgent support from mandatory reporters such as police referrals to domestic violence services - may also refer families back to FaCC or IFS, with consent, to enable ongoing support for multiple and/or complex needs. - Community members must be encouraged to contact the service for information that they can share with families they know who need assistance or to discuss concerns they have about children, young people and families.
+These professionals and organisations will only be able to refer families with consent. - Support services who receive referrals for urgent support from mandatory reporters such as police referrals to domestic violence services may also refer families back to FaCC or IFS, with consent, to enable ongoing support for multiple and/or complex needs. - Community members must be encouraged to contact the service for information that they can share with families they know who need assistance or to discuss concerns they have about children, young people and families.
 Community members will only be able to refer families with consent. - Self-referrals will be encouraged by promotion of the service as a point of information and entry for family support.